adam-bauer-34/adam-bauer-34.github.io/research.md

 What’s the point of theory if it doesn’t hold in the real world?
 The wealth of observational, simulation, and reanalysis data available to the climate science community allows us to conduct a litany of interesting science and discover correlations between seemingly uncorrelated physical events.
 This sector of my research toolkit is very much in its infancy, but I’m looking forward to develop it in the future.

+---

+# Publications

+**A. Bauer**, A. Cardenas-Avendano, C. F. Gammie, N. Yunes. *Spherical accretion in alternative theories of gravity*.
+Submitted to The Astrophysical Journal on 10/12/2021.

+M. Pascale, …, **A. Bauer** et al. *Multiband photometry and photometric redshift estimation in the field of PLCK G165+67.0*.
+In preparation, 2021.

+**A. Bauer**, P. Carter. *Existence of transonic solutions in the stellar wind problem with viscosity and heat conduction*.
+SIAM Journal on Applied Dynamical Systems, 20:1, 2021. [https://doi.org/10.1137/20M1314240](https://doi.org/10.1137/20M1314240).

+**A. Bauer**, B. L. Frye. *THELI Reduction Software: A write up for inexperienced data reducers*.
+[Posted to cloudynights.com](https://www.cloudynights.com/topic/679713-write-up-for-inexperienced-theli-users/), 2019.
+(Unrefereed).

+B. L. Frye, M. Pascale, Y. Qin, A. Zitrin, J. Diego, G. Walth, H. Yan, C. J. Conselice, M. Alpaslan, **A. Bauer**, L. Busoni, D. Coe, S. H. Cohen, M. Dole, M. Donahue, I. Georgiev, R. A. Jansen, M. Limousin, R. Livermore, D. Norman, S. Rabien, R. A. Windhorst. *PLCK G165.7+67.0: Analysis of a massive lensing cluster in a Hubble Space Telescope census of submillimeter giant arcs selected using Planck/Herschel*.
+The Astrophysical Journal, 817:1, 2019. [https://doi.org/10.3847/1538-4357/aaeff7](https://doi.org/10.3847/1538-4357/aaeff7).

+---

-# Astrophysics projects
+# Past projects

-**I no longer work in this field.
-This section just serves as a bit of an “archive” for past projects.**
+**I no longer work in these fields.
+This section just serves as a bit of an “archive” for former projects.**

+All of the projects below are focused on astrophysics.

 My first astrophysics project was supervised by [Prof. Brenda Frye](https://www.as.arizona.edu/people/faculty/brenda-frye), Professor of astronomy at Steward Observatory.
 We studied the gravitational lensing of galaxy clusters using observational data, mainly spectroscopic and photometric.